Locations:

 If you’re unsure about asking for further assistance, it can, again, be helpful to think about mental health illnesses like any other physical condition.

-“If you’re having a heart attack, you want help right now because it’s a crisis,” notes Dr. Falcone.
+“If you’re having a heart attack, you want help right now because it’s a crisis,” she illustrates.
 “If you’re having suicidal thoughts, you need help right now, too.”

-When the call is done, your counselor may schedule a follow-up call at a later time to check in on you and see how you’re doing or if you need any additional support.
+When the call is done, your counselor may schedule a follow-up call at a later time to check in and see how you’re doing or if you need any additional support.

 “When you’re seeing that your symptoms are getting worse and you’re using all the coping mechanisms you know and you’re not getting better or you’re feeling hopeless, that may be the time to ask for more help,” says Dr. Falcone.